tuva-health/docs/docs/data-quality.md

 The above query returns the percent of patients who have no chronic conditions, along with benchmark comparisons from the Medicare data.
 A significantly higher or lower number of members without chronic conditions may indicate issues with diagnosis coding or population differences that need to be understood.
 For example, commercial populations may have a higher percentage of members without chronic conditions due a generally younger and healthier group of enrollees.

-To confirm if an unexpected result is due to data quality issues with diagnosis codes, the user should reference the [Diagnosis and Procedure Fields](./atomic-level.md#diagnosis-and-procedure-fields) section of the atomic-level checks.

 #### Encounter Types and Service Categories

 Encounter types and service categories provide insight into the distribution of healthcare services across different types of care.
 This section examines the utilization rates, costs, and trends associated with various encounter types and service categories.
 Understanding these patterns helps identify potential areas of concern or opportunity in healthcare delivery.